cyverseuk/cyverseuk-util/slurmintro.md

   - unzip/tar and `./configure && make install` *NB. you might need libssl-dev as a dependency*
   - create keyfile `dd if=/dev/urandom bs=1 count=1024 >/etc/munge/munge.key` *Copy the key to all nodes*
   - run the munged daemon `munged`
-2. Install slurm
+2. Install slurm on all nodes
   - Get tarball from http://www.schedmd.com/#repos
-  - unzip/tar and `./configure && make install --sysconfdir=/etc/slurm` *NB. you will need to have automake installed*
+  - unzip/tar and `./configure && make install --sysconfdir=/etc/slurm` *NB.
+You will need automake*
 3. Create slurm.conf file
   - The most barebones slurm.conf would look like this: